arcanic-kit/Result/README.md

 # Arcanic.Result

-A robust Result pattern implementation for .NET applications inspired by functional programming principles and Milan Jovanovic's approach to error handling.
+A robust Result pattern implementation for .NET applications inspired by functional programming principles and to error handling.

 ## Features